sergey-koryshev/build-system/readme.md

 - **root-path** - root path of target project;
 - **scripts-ref** - reference for version of scripts to use with the workflow, default value: `master`;
 - **workspace-name** - name of npm-workspace where version need to be incremented.
 Can be specified in case of project type `Node`;
+- **override-increment-parts** - comma separated version parts to increment.
+If specified, it forces the workflow to increment specified version parts instead of determined based on PR's label.

 **Notes**